Kinesiology: Pre-Physical Therapy Emphasis - BS

 About this Degree

-Pre-Physical Therapy Emphasis: The pre-physical therapy emphasis is designed to prepare students to enter into a graduate degree program in physical therapy.
+Pre-Physical Therapy Emphasis: The pre-physical therapy emphasis prepares students with the necessary coursework, including common PT prerequisites (not all), to apply to a graduate physical therapy program.
 Physical therapists help people who have limited abilities to move and perform functional activities.
-They work in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sport and fitness facilities, work settings, and nursing homes.
+They work in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.

 For more information about Kinesiology, see the department website.